iljateerikorpi/Spotify-Public/docs/index.md

 ## Results

 To maintain privacy, the complete dataset will not be shared.
 Instead, curated insights and analyses from November 2024 will be presented, highlighting select artists to showcase the project's capabilities and potential.
+The analysis I aim to conduct will require a significantly larger dataset collected over an extended tracking period.

 ### Excel Analysis: Quick Insights